 Angote Nyausi Gertrude is a lawyer, currently the Executive Director, at Kituo cha Sheria ( Legal Advice Centre), the oldest legal aid providing Non-Governmental Organization in Kenya.
 Its mission is to empower the poor and marginalized people towards access to justice.She is a social transformation advocate and has been in the forefront in litigating, agitating and advocating towards the vision of access to justice for all.
-Angote is currently a Council Member of the Law Society of Kenya, and an LLM Student at the University of Nairobi.
+Angote has previously served as a Council Member of the Law Society of Kenya, and is an LLM Student at the University of Nairobi.
 She is a trained trial advocacy teacher from the University of Washington.
 She is currently engaged as faculty member and a part time litigation lecturer at the Kenya School of Law.
 Angote was admitted to the bar on 12th of October 2006.
-She is an advocate of the High Court of Kenya of 6 years standing.
+She is an advocate of the High Court of Kenya of 10 years standing.
 She specializes in the area of Human Rights, by choice and believes in equal access to justice and upholding of human dignity.

 Sylvia is a certified accountant and member of the Institute of Public Certified Accountants of Kenya (CPAK).
 She holds an MBA from Kenyatta University(specialized in accounting).
 She joined Kituo in September 2008.
 Sylvia has ten years of experience as an accountant/finance officer in NGOs.
 Sylvia has led financial reviews and ensured compliance in multi-donor environments.
 Her training and practical experience includes financial accounting, management, and analysis for critical management decision-making, grants management and donor reporting.

 Sylvia currently serves as the Coordinator, Finance and Administration Department at Kituo Head Office in Nairobi.